tu2-atmanand/task-board-docs/docs/How_To/HowToAddNewTask.md

 ---
 parent: How To
-title: How to add new Task
+title: Add a new Task
 nav_order: 1
 ---